A Very Simple Way to Make Very Good Cream Puffs

 Chocolate wafers or other good quality melting chocolate

 - Mix the dough.
 In a medium saucepan on medium-high heat, place one cup of water and one stick (1/2 cup) of butter.
-After the butter is melted, turn off heat and add one cup all-purpose flour all at once.
-Stir until the dough forms a ball and flour is absorbed.
+After the butter is melted, keep the heat on and add one cup all-purpose flour all at once.
+Stir quickly until the flour is absorbed, scraping or tapping the flour from your whisk or spoon, and then turn the heat off.
+Be careful not to scorch your batter.
+Continue stirring until the dough forms a ball and flour is absorbed.

-- Place dough ball in your stand-type mixer with the paddle attachment and mix on low speed until the dough starts to cool, 1 to 2 minutes.
-Add the eggs one at a time and mix on low speed until the dough absorbs the eggs and the dough becomes very sticky.
+- Place the dough ball in your stand-type mixer with the paddle attachment and mix on low speed until the dough starts to cool, 1 to 2 minutes.
+Add the eggs one at a time and mix on low speed until the dough absorbs the eggs, steam is no longer rising, and the dough becomes very sticky.

-another 10 minutes.
-You can also use a small cookie scoop as shown in the pictures.
+You can also use a small cookie scoop.
 You’ll just need to lower the baking time to 15 minutes at 400 degrees and then turn down to 350 for another 7 minutes.

 Melt the chocolate.
 You can do so in the microwave using 20 second bursts or in a chocolate melting pot.
 Do not overheat the chocolate.
 You can either dip the tops of the cream puffs into the chocolate or spoon chocolate over the cream puffs.
 Let the chocolate set before serving.